Chairman, President and Chief Executive Officer, Ballad Health

-With more than 25 years of hospital operations experience, Alan Levine has served as chief executive officer of hospitals and health systems ranging from a small rural hospital to one of the largest public systems in America.
-Prior to his role at Ballad Health, Alan was the president and chief executive officer of Mountain States Health Alliance.
+Prior to serving as Chairman and CEO of Ballad Health, Alan served for more than 25 years as chief executive officer of hospitals and health systems ranging from a small rural hospital to one of the largest public systems in America.

-Alan currently serves on the board of governors of the State University System of Florida, the governing body of Florida’s 12 state universities.
-He serves as chair of research and academic excellence and has served as chair of Audit and Compliance.
-He also serves as the Chair of the Florida Higher Education Coordinating Council, a policy-setting body for public and private education in Florida.
-Levine has been recognized by Modern Healthcare magazine as one of the 30 Americans likely to have a powerful impact on health care in the next 30 years, and as an up-and-comer in the health care industry.
+In his service on the board of governors of the State University System of Florida, the governing body of Florida’s 12 state universities, he has served as chair of research and academic excellence and as chair of Audit and Compliance.
+He served as the Chair of the Florida Higher Education Coordinating Council, a policy-setting body for public and private education in Florida.
+He also serves on the Board of Directors of the H. Lee Moffitt Cancer Center, Florida’s most advanced cancer research and treatment center, and also serves on the board of directors of Axogen, a publicly traded company.
+Recognized by Modern Healthcare magazine as one of the 30 Americans likely to have a powerful impact on health care in the next 30 years, and as an up-and-comer in the health care industry, Alan is widely recognized in the health care industry.
 Most recently, Alan was recognized as a Junior Achievement Laureate and named to the Business Hall of Fame in upper East Tennessee.